odpi/egeria-k8s-operator/doc/research/RedHatOperatorCertification.md

   (Core Egeria already is, but we use other containers in our demos that aren't)
 * automated operations (need more clarity on this)
 * SPecific additional requirements for CNI/CSI integration for networking/storage solutions (not so relevant for Egeria)

+## Operator Distribution

+According to https://docs.openshift.com/container-platform/4.7/operators/understanding/olm-understanding-operatorhub.html#olm-understanding-operatorhub there is a category known as 'Community Operators' which do not have official support, but are linked to their dev team through github.
+This is probably the most suitable category for Egeria - but EXCLUDES availability in the marketplace.